Jualns/Neoplasia-Image-Classification/README.md

 ## References and Acknowledgments

 - We thank the Experimental Pathology Laboratory - School of Medicine, PUC-PR, for providing the data.
-- References used for implementation: [TODO!
-Bard].
+- References used for implementation: [IN PROGRESS!].

-## Usage Instructions

-TODO!

-1. Navigate to the project's main directory: `cd repository-name`
-2. Run the Jupyter Notebook: `jupyter notebook`
-3. Open the analysis file: `analysis.ipynb`

-Follow the instructions in the notebook to perform data analysis and model training.

 ## Image Usage and Privacy